llonikko/Athame/readme.md

 ### I'm getting an error that says "HttpRequestException: Response code does not indicate success: 401 (Unauthorized)" in my computer's language
 Most likely your music subscription has expired.
 Try signing out and then back in.

+If this just happens on one track, try downloading only that track again.
+Tidal will sometimes do this randomly when downloading an album, but usually when downloading the track individually it works fine.

 Plugins
 -------
 ### [Tidal](https://github.com/svbnet/AthamePlugin.Tidal/releases) and [Google Play Music](https://github.com/svbnet/AthamePlugin.GooglePlayMusic/releases)